McCormick to buy hot-sauce maker Cholula's parent for $800 million

 The deal, likely to be completed by the end of this year, is expected to add to McCormick’s adjusted earnings per share in 2021, the company said.

-The Wall Street Journal first reported on Monday that McCormick was nearing a deal to buy Cholula.
+The Wall Street Journal reported on Monday that McCormick was nearing a deal to buy Cholula.

 Our Standards: The Thomson Reuters Trust Principles.